The progression of

 and vomiting, and fever.

-Do I need surgery or other treatment for my gallstones?
+Do you need surgery or other treatment for your gallstones?

 The first attack of gallstone symptoms is often not severe.
 Serious